Most Sorrowful Mother Counseling

 Signing up for pastoral counseling is easy!
 You can reach out through our contact page here.

-Once we receive your request, MSMC will respond within 2-3 business days with further instructions about how to set up a free 15-minute consultation as well as available session times if you are ready to schedule your initial session.
-This initial reach out will also include information related to intake forms and payment.
+Once you submit your request, MSMC will respond within 2–3 business days with instructions on how to set up a free 15-minute consultation and provide available session times if you’re ready to schedule your initial session.
+We will also include information about intake forms and payment in this initial communication.

-After your first session, your counselor will schedule follow up sessions directly with you.
+After your first session, your counselor will contact you directly to schedule follow-up sessions.

 What is your cancellation policy?